buehler/mse-project-thesis-1/sections/02_definitions.md

 Some examples of application operators are:

-- Prometheus^[Open-source monitoring and alerting toolkit] Operator^[<https://github.com/prometheus-operator/prometheus-operator>]: Manages instances of Prometheus in a cluster
+- Prometheus Operator^[<https://github.com/prometheus-operator/prometheus-operator>]: Manages instances of Prometheus (open-source monitoring and alerting toolkit) in a cluster
 - Postgres Operator^[<https://github.com/zalando/postgres-operator>]: Manages PostgreSQL clusters inside Kubernetes, with the support of multiple instance database clusters

 There exists a broad list of operators, which can be (partially) viewed on [https://operatorhub.io](https://operatorhub.io/).